jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 <img src="/assets/images/2020-05-30-sklearn-pipeline_files/2020-05-30-sklearn-pipeline_13_1.png">

-This visualiztion gives us a more intuitive sense of where the values are missing.
+This visualization gives us a more intuitive sense of where the values are missing.
 In this case, the missing values seem to be distributed somewhat evenly or randomly.
 However, we can also imagine cases were missing values might have something to do with an inherent attribute in the dataset (e.g. only male participants of a survey might reply "N/A" to some health questionaire involving inquiries on pregnancy).
-In such cases, using this library to visualize where missing values occur is a good idea, as this is an additional dimension of informaiton that calling `df.isnull().sum()` wouldn't be able to reveal.
+In such cases, using this library to visualize where missing values occur is a good idea, as this is an additional dimension of information that calling `df.isnull().sum()` wouldn't be able to reveal.

 Now that we have a rough sense of where missing values occur, we need to decide from one of few choices: